 What is Intestate?

 Probate is part of the process after you die, but it is different from a Will.
-Probate is the legal process that follows your death, and often occurs before your Estate is managed.
-The purpose of the Probate is to appoint Personal Representatives to deal with your assets.
-Their purpose is to:
+Probate is the legal process that follows your death and often occurs before your Estate is managed.
+In short, the purpose of the Probate is to appoint Personal Representatives to deal with your assets.

-- Calculate and pay the Inheritance Tax (if applicable)
+- Tabulate and pay the Inheritance Tax (if applicable).

-Probate is needed in most cases, regardless of whether there is a Will or not.
-They are not needed when:
+Probate is necessary in most cases, regardless of whether there is a Will or not.
+They are not necessary for two specific scenarios.

-- Spouse is alive, and they own the assets jointly with the deceased.
+- A spouse is alive, and they own the assets jointly with the testator.

 Otherwise, you will need Probate to administer the estate.
 If you do not the estate will remain in limbo.
 You will need to apply to become the Probate through the government’s website.
-We can help you through this process, however, and deal with the government as well as the HMRC for you.
+We can help you through this process, however.
+Moreover, we’ll deal with the Government as well as the HMRC for you.